Table of Contents

 However, it is attached by a simple mic stand so any bumps into the table it is placed on will get caught on the mic.

-While most podcast microphones are only able to be hooked up through an XLR cable, the Samson Q2U is also able to be connected via USB cable.
+While most podcast microphones can only be hooked up through an XLR cable, the Samson Q2U can also be connected via a USB cable.

-This means that you don’t need to have an audio interface in order to use it which is great for beginners who know little about audio engineering.
+This means that you don’t need an audio interface to use it, which is great for beginners who know little about audio engineering.

 You also don’t need phantom power unlike in a condenser microphone.